uber/neuropod/docs/tutorial.md

 ```

 By default the package will be a ZIP file, but you can specify `--package_as_dir` if you prefer the output Neuropod package to be a directory.
+Also note that the Python version should be 3.7+.
 For more details check the [Ludwig User Guide](https://ludwig-ai.github.io/ludwig-docs/user_guide/#neuropod-export).